Looki-fr/insta_bot/README.md

 read the line 173 if you have a bug and modify the code like it say (for some people it work witout modifing but for others no idk why)

+if its still don't work add me on discord I'll help you : Looki#0302